US: Chapter 11

-A plan is ‘fair and equitable’ with respect to a non-accepting class of unsecured claims if the plan provides that:
+A plan is fair and equitable with respect to a non-accepting class of unsecured claims if it provides that:

 - each holder of an unsecured claim will receive or retain, on account of its respective claim, property (including cash) of a value equal to the allowed amount of its claim; or